-However, due to the amendment in 2019, now, employers must recognise the MCs issued by Doctors registered under the Medical Registration Act and Dentists registered under the Dental Registration Act for granting paid sick leave.
+However, due to the amendment in 2019, now, employers must recognize the MCs issued by Doctors registered under the Medical Registration Act and Dentists registered under the Dental Registration Act for granting paid sick leave.

 Either employer or employee has the right to terminate the contract of service by giving the other notice of the intended termination.
-According to the Act, if there is an absence of the provision for the notice period in the contract, then the notice period shall not less than:
+According to the Act, if there is an absence of the provision for the notice period in the contract, then the notice period shall not be less than: